The physical origin of the periodic activity for FRB 20180916B: Constraint on the periodic models

-Here, $\beta$ is a constant depending on the topology of the magnetic field and typically we have $|\beta|\ll 1$ \citep{2020ApJ...892L..15Z}. $M_{\mathrm{ns}}$ is the mass of the neutron star which is set as $1.4$ $M_{\odot}$, $R_{\mathrm{ns}}$ is the radius of the neutron star which is set as $10$ km and $G$ is the gravitational constant.
+Here, $\beta$ is a constant depending on the topology of the magnetic field and typically we have $|\beta|\ll 1$ \citep{2020ApJ...892L..15Z}. $\dot{P}_{\mathrm{pre}}$ is the period derivation of the free precession, $M_{\mathrm{ns}}$ is the mass of the neutron star which is set as $1.4$ $M_{\odot}$, $R_{\mathrm{ns}}$ is the radius of the neutron star which is set as $10$ km and $G$ is the gravitational constant.

-With time going by, the precession period will increase due to the dissipation of mechanical energy.
-The period derivation can be given by \citep{2021MNRAS.502.4664K}

-where $t_{\mathrm{sd}}$ is the spin-down age which serves as an upper limit for the actual age of precession as discussed before \citep{2021MNRAS.502.4664K}.
-The spin-down age $t_{\mathrm{sd}}$ can be determined by the dipole field $B_{\mathrm{dip}}$ \citep{2020ApJ...892L..15Z}